Ekischleki/Ransomeware/README.md

 To use this software follow the following steps:
 1. Download any release [here](https://github.com/Ekischleki/Ransomeware/releases); You should include the following files: Ransomware.exe, KeyDecryptor.exe, and Keypair.txt
 2. Drag and drop the Ransomware.exe file into your sandbox of choice (PLEASE RUN IT IN A SANDBOX)
-3. All the other steps are in the executable Additionally, [here is a showcase](https://youtu.be/DtfmyW7FKA4)
+3. All the other steps are in the executable.
+Oh yeah, and the password is DoItPlease

+Additionally, [here is a showcase](https://youtu.be/DtfmyW7FKA4)